After attending the funeral ceremony, we carried on to the burial cliffs, caves and trees.

 The coffins are placed in graves carved out of the rocky cliff.

-We then drove through a small village and an old lady collected the small entry fee charge to the caves.
+We then drove through a small village and an old lady collected the small entrance fee to the caves.

-We parked the scooter and walked through fields in the pleasant afternoon sun, crossing a bridge over a stream and into the burial caves.
+We parked the motorbike and walked through fields in the pleasant afternoon sun, crossing a bridge over a stream and into the burial caves.

 The burial caves are like something straight out of Indiana Jones…

 There are skulls, coffins and Tau Tau everywhere.
-On the rocks in front of you, above your head, in caverns, balanced on wooden beams.
+On the rocks in front of you, above your head, in caverns, balanced on wooden beams, some coffins have split open and spill bones out onto the floor of the cave.

 Generally, whole families can be buried here in the cave, the remains sometimes being placed in the same coffin.